vancetang/gemini-test/README_en.md

 # 🧪 gemini-test

-This project is for testing the functionalities of the Google Gemini API.
+This project is for testing the capabilities of the Google Gemini API.

 ## 🌐 Available Languages